Virtual classes for the working mathematician: Gluing obstruction bundles

 We have an analogous construction for cones.
-Given local charts $U_i$ of our space $X$ which embed into possibly unrelated smooth ambient spaces $V_i$, the action in (\ref{action}) preserves the cone $C_{U/V}$ and we have a stack $\mathfrak C_X$ such that
+Given local charts $U_i$ of our space $X$ which embed into possibly unrelated smooth ambient spaces $V_i$, the action in~(\ref{action}) preserves the cone~$C_{U/V}$ and we have a stack $\mathfrak C_X$ such that

-The stack $\mathfrak C_X$ is called \emph{the intrinsic normal cone} of $X$.
+The stack $\mathfrak C_X$ is called \emph{the intrinsic normal cone} of~$X$.
 It is a zero dimensional stack, independent of embeddings in smooth stacks.
-See \cite{BerFan} for the construction.
+See~\cite{BerFan} for the construction.

-Conditions (1) and (2) in Definition \ref{bfobs} are equivalent to the fact that the vector bundle stack $\mathfrak{E}_X$ associated to $E^{\bullet}_{X}$ contains the intrinsic normal cone $\mathfrak C_X$ \cite[Theorem~4.5]{BerFan}.
+Conditions (1) and (2) in Definition~\ref{bfobs} are equivalent to the fact that the vector bundle stack $\mathfrak{E}_X$ associated to $E^{\bullet}_{X}$ contains the intrinsic normal cone $\mathfrak C_X$ \cite[Theorem~4.5]{BerFan}.

-With these in place, we can now define a more general virtual class. \begin{prop}\cite{Kstacks} If $\E$ is a vector bundle stack on a scheme (or DM stack) $X$, the inverse of the flat pull-back is an isomophism
+With these in place, we can now define a more general virtual class. \begin{Proposition}[\cite{Kstacks}] If $\E$ is a vector bundle stack on a scheme $($or DM stack$)$~$X$, the flat pull-back is an isomorphism. \end{Proposition} We denote its inverse by